 How to make a claim under the Untraced Drivers’ Agreement

-This will apply when the motorist has failed to stop after an accident or cannot be identified.
+This will apply when the motorist has failed to stop after an accident, or cannot be identified.
 Again, the police must be notified straight away so that they can make their enquiries.

-Applications under this agreement can only be considered if they are received within three years from the date of the accident for personal injury or nine months in respect of property damage claims
+Applications under this agreement can only be considered if they are received within three years from the date of the accident for personal injury, or nine months in respect of property damage claims

-Also, the MIB will not pay compensation when a victim is involved in an accident and their own vehicle is not insured irrespective of whether it is fault or non-fault.
+The MIB will not pay compensation when a victim has already been compensated from another source.Also, the MIB will not pay compensation when a victim is involved in an accident and their own vehicle is not insured – irrespective of whether it is fault or non-fault.

 Motor Insurance Database (MID)

 The Motor Insurance Database (MID) contains the insurance policy details of all insured UK vehicles.
 It is accessed by different people for different reasons.
 The police and DVLA access the database frequently.
-The police access this information to reduce the number of uninsured drivers on the road and also to track ‘hit and run’ drivers.
+The police access this information to reduce the number of uninsured drivers on the road, and to track ‘hit and run’ drivers.

-Which Jurisdictions does the MIB cover?
+Which jurisdictions does the MIB cover?

-England; Scotland and Wales
+- England, Scotland and Wales